Course Planning

 Where should I start if I am just sampling this subject as a non-major?

-All entering students who have prior experience with Spanish, including native and heritage speakers, are required to take a placement test.
-The Language Placement Exercise will be given during fall orientation.
+All entering students who have prior experience with Spanish, including native and heritage speakers, are required to take a Placement Exercise.
+The Spanish Language Placement Exercise can be found online through a link made available to you by the Office of Advising and Academic Success before the registration process begins.

-• Placement recommendations will be available before fall registration is complete.
+• Placement recommendations will be immediately available upon taking the Placement Exercise.
 Unless these recommendations indicate otherwise, students should enroll in Fundamentals of Spanish I (SPAN 110).

-• Any student who is placed in Fundamentals of Spanish II (SPAN 120) or above, and completes that higher-level course with a grade of C or better, will automatically receive college credit for Fundamentals of Spanish I (SPAN 110).
+• Any student who is placed in Fundamentals of Spanish II (SPAN 120) or above and completes that higher-level course with a grade of C or better, will automatically receive college credit for Fundamentals of Spanish I (SPAN 110).
+A maximum of one credit can be earned this way.

-• Students who place out of SPAN 120 are encouraged to take either Conversation and Composition (SPAN 210), or Advanced Grammar and Composition (SPAN 220).
+• Students who place out of SPAN 120 should take Conversation and Grammar (SPAN 210).

-• Students who place into the 300 level courses are encouraged to pick a 300-level course that they find interesting, even in their freshman year.
+• Students who place into the 300 level courses are encouraged to pick the 300-level course that they find most interesting, even in their freshman year.
 The Spanish program offers a wide variety of courses ranging in topics and approaches.
 All of them offer a good starting point.

 Where should I start if I might use this as part of a major or as a potential major?

-• Placement recommendations will be available before fall registration is complete.
+• Placement recommendations will be immediately available upon taking the Placement Exercise.
 Unless these recommendations indicate otherwise, students should enroll in Fundamentals of Spanish I (SPAN 110).

-• Students who place out of SPAN 120 are encouraged to take either Conversation and Composition (SPAN 210), or Advanced Grammar and Composition (SPAN 220).
+• Students who place out of SPAN 120 should take Conversation and Grammar (SPAN 210).

-• Students who place into the 300 level courses are encouraged to pick a 300-level course that they find interesting, even in their freshman year.
+• Students who place into the 300 level courses are encouraged to pick the 300-level course that they find most interesting, even in their freshman year.
 The Spanish program offers a wide variety of courses ranging in topics and approaches.
-All of them offer a good starting point
+All of them offer a good starting point.

 Where should I start if I have some experience in this discipline before college?

-• Placement recommendations will be available before fall registration is complete.
+• Placement recommendations will be immediately available upon taking the Placement Exercise.
 Unless these recommendations indicate otherwise, students should enroll in Fundamentals of Spanish I (SPAN 110).

-• Students who place out of SPAN 120 are encouraged to take either Conversation and Composition (SPAN 210), or Advanced Grammar and Composition (SPAN 220).
+• Students who place out of SPAN 120 should take Conversation and Grammar (SPAN 210).

-• Students who place into the 300 level courses are encouraged to pick a 300-level course that they find interesting, even in their freshman year.
+Students who place into the 300 level courses are encouraged to pick the 300-level course that they find most interesting, even in their freshman year.
 The Spanish program offers a wide variety of courses ranging in topics and approaches.
-All of them offer a good starting point
+All of them offer a good starting point.

 When should I declare a major?